madebysnacks/No_Class/readme.md

 </details>

 ## Why make this ?
-No_Brainer.
+**No_Brainer**.
 Semantic HTML markup provides dozens of usable targets to start and maintain your projects.
 This blank slate perspective enables more creativity and opportunities for expression.
 No_Class uses this foundation to provide the best, leanest, and most efficient stylesheet that can help kickstart any web based idea.
 It is designed to look great on all screen sizes and devices, and it is set up for rapid prototyping and scalability.

-### Features
+### Objectives
 - Modern
 - Scalable
 - Minimal